 Zinnias, which come in myriad shapes, sizes, and colors (excluding blue), are some of the toughest annuals you can plant.
+They're also a pollinator favorite.
 Low-growing zinnias are perfect for borders.
-Taller varieties, which reach several feet high, make a great choice for cut flowers.
+Taller varieties, which reach several feet high, make an excellent choice for cut flowers.

 Zinnias' many different colors and floral types add interest to cutting gardens.
 Floral options include both cactus and quill-type blooms with long, narrow petals, and pompom-type blooms that look like little spheres.
 Since zinnias come in a variety of colors, they can work well in almost any flower arrangement.
 Zinnias are a favorite with pollinators such as butterflies that like to land on the flowers and drink their nectar.
 While taller zinnias suit cottage and cutting gardens, their lower-growing, creeping, or spreading relatives work well in containers.
 The latter types also require less frequent deadheading than their taller counterparts.

 Zinnia Care Must-Knows